martinreinok/spritesheet-creator/README.md

 # spritesheet-creator
 PNG to sprite sheet creator

-Takes PNG files and converts them to a spritesheet of user-defined size.
+Takes PNG files and converts them to a spritesheet of user-defined tile size.
 There is a preview to help size if needed, which is also a dockable widget.

 ## Screenshot